jackal1-66/dpg-documentation/docs/software/history/README.md

-# History of branches and tags
+# Datasamples, labels and history of branches and tags

 For documentation see [tagging procedure](../doc/).